 - the item must be within the scope of a free trade agreement

-- you must complete a certificate of origin
+- you must complete a proof of origin

 Is the item covered by a free trade agreement?